sandeep12vish/Linux/README.md

 # Table of Contents

-## I. introduction to Linux
+## I. Introduction to Linux
  - Linux history
     - After the failure of the Multics project, In the year 1969 Unix OS came into the picture and was led by Ken Thompson and Dennis Ritchie (both of AT&T Bell Lab).
 The first release was in 1970.
 Later it was rewritten in C programming language, to make it portable.
+ - Distributions
+    - Ubuntu
+    - Linux Mint
+    - Debain
+    - Red Hat Enterprises/CentOS
- - distributions
+    - Fedora
- - getting Linux at home
+ - Getting Linux at home

 ## II. first steps on the command line
  - man pages